Notochampsa

-Notochampsa is an extinct genus of protosuchian crocodylomorph.
+Notochampsa is an extinct genus of protosuchian crocodyliform.
 Fossils have been found from the lower Clarens Formation of the Karoo Supergroup in South Africa, dating back to the Pliensbachian stage of the Early Jurassic.
 Notochampsa comes from a period of relative fossil scarcity, and is the youngest known occurrence of a crocodylomorph (and vertebrate body fossil) from the Karoo Basin of South Africa.